Performance Metrics for Real Estate Developers: What is Important?

 blog divider up

-When assessing whether a potential development project is financially viable, it is important to use a mixture of all the metrics above.
+When assessing whether a potential real estate development project is financially viable, it is important to use a mixture of all the performance metrics above.
 By not relying on a single metric, you are better placed to take a holistic approach to assessing a development project’s profitability.
 As such, you will be more aware of the risks and rewards at the start of the project, mitigating the chances of seeing nasty surprises down the road.

 Indeed, the interplay between these metrics is important.
 While ROC and ROE inform you about cost efficiency and the best usage of your money, GDV and IRR shed light on the potential revenue and profit that could be produced.
 Meanwhile, NPV places greater influence on the time value of money, underlining the importance of keeping future cash flows in mind.